 It was then I realized it was time to cut back on my random thrifting trips and possibly give the whole minimal wardrobe thing a try.
 Before you read on, here’s my definition of minimalism, which is a combination of two definitions I stumble upon recently from Joshua Becker, Joshua Fields Millburn and Ryan Nicodemus:

-Minimalism – A lifestyle designed to inspire others to pursue their greatest passions by owning fewer possessions, as well as a tool that can assist you in finding freedom. (i.e. freedom from fear, worry, overwhelm, guilt, depression, etc.)
+Minimalism – A lifestyle designed to inspire others to live their best lives while owning fewer possessions, as well as a tool that can help you achieve freedom. (i.e. financial freedom, freedom from fear, worry, overwhelm, etc.)

-When hubs and I downsized to our new apartment, I already had the idea of a minimalist lifestyle on my mind.
+When hubs and I downsized to our new apartment, I already had the idea of a minimalist lifestyle in my mind.
 I knew I had to research a little more first; I don’t like to jump into things and change my routine without researching.
 Even after the research phase, I’m all about subtle changes here and there.
-So the whole downsizing decision kick started my minimalism quest and I decided to start with my wardrobe.
-Here are 3 things I’ve realized during the process and a some reasons why I decided to make this (gradual) change.
+So the whole downsizing decision kick-started my minimalism quest and I decided to start with my wardrobe.
+Below are 3 things I’ve realized during the process.

 1. Minimizing your wardrobe doesn’t have to be drastic. | You don’t have to throw out or give away everything you own; it’s not that serious.
 This decision should work for your lifestyle, period.
 If your lifestyle calls for more than 9 pieces in your wardrobe, so be it.
 If you need 21 pieces to create a minimal wardrobe, great!
 It’s all up to you and no one should dictate how many items you should or should not have in your closet.